Payment Licenses in Europe: How To Find the Right Regulator?

 • Anti-money laundering procedures - for obvious reasons

-• Governance and internal controls - to minimise the chance of operational failure
+• Governance and internal controls - to minimize the chance of operational failure

 • Deposit guarantee scheme participation